-Dr. Alan Bruflat teaches Spanish classes at Wayne State College.
+Dr. Alan Bruflat is the chair of the Language and Literature Department and teaches Spanish classes at Wayne State College.
 Before coming to teach at Wayne State, he taught at Monmouth College in Illinois and the University of Louisville.

 Dr. Bruflat participated in the NEH Summer Seminar, the CARLA Workshop in Content-Based Language Instruction and the Summer Seminar on Spanish for Business (through the University of South Carolina).
 He has also written articles on Hispanic poetry in Hispania, Hispanófila, Confluencia, Hispanic Journal, Romance Notes, Notes on Contemporary Literature, España Contemporánea and the Cincinnati Romance Review (all refereed journals).

 Dr. Bruflat is also affiliated with the following organizations: the American Association of Teachers of Spanish and Portuguese (AATSP), the Mid-America Chapter of the American Translators Association (MICATA), the Conference on Christianity and World Languages (CAWL), and the Nebraska International Translators Association (NITA).

 Ph.D., Spanish, University of Kansas, 1986

 Dr. Bruflat's teaching and research interests include modern and contemporary Spanish poetry, Christian literary scholarship and Spanish for the professions.
 He also performs community interpreting and translating.

 “Buried Past, Uncertain Future in the Poetry of Alvaro García.”
 European Studies Conference Selected Proceedings (2017) (online).

 "Metaphors of Transformation and Potential in Alvaro García's Para lo que no existe."
 Journal of Christianity and World Languages 18 (2017): 35-46.